 Morsund, D., & Ricketts, D. (2010).
 Math maturity.
 In IAE-pedia [Information Aged Education wiki].
 Retrieved February 17, 2010, from http://iae-pedia.org/Math_Maturity

-National Council of Teachers of Mathematics (2000).
+National Council of Teachers of Mathematics.
+(2000).
 Principles and standards for school mathematics.
 Reston, VA: Author.
-Retrieved from http://standards.nctm.org/
+Retrieved from http://www.nctm.org/Standards-and-Positions/Principles-and-Standards/

-National Council of Teachers of Mathematics (1991).
+National Council of Teachers of Mathematics.
+(1991).
 Professional Standards for Teaching Mathematics.
 Reston, VA: Author.
-Retrieved from http://standards.nctm.org/
+Retrieved from http://www.nctm.org/standards/

-National Research Council (2012, July).
+National Research Council.
+(2012, July).
 Education for life and work: Developing transferable knowledge and skills in the 21st century [Report Brief].
-J. W. Pellegrino, & M. L. Hilton (Eds.); Committee on Defining Deeper Learning and 21st Century Skills; Center for Education; Division on Behavioral and Social Sciences and Education.
-Washington, DC: National Academy Press.
+J. W. Pellegrino, & M. L. Hilton (Eds.).
+Committee on Defining Deeper Learning and 21st Century Skills; Center for Education; Division on Behavioral and Social Sciences and Education.
+Washington, DC: The National Academies Press.
 Retrieved from http://www.nap.edu/catalog.php?record_id=13398

-National Research Council (2001).
+National Research Council.
+(2001).
 Adding it up: Helping children learn mathematics.
 J. Kilpatrick, J. Swafford, & B. Findell (Eds.).
 Mathematics Learning Study Committee, Center for Education, Division of Behavioral and Social Sciences and Education.
-Washington, DC: National Academy Press.
+Washington, DC: The National Academies Press.
 Retrieved from http://www.nap.edu/catalog.php?record_id=9822

-Nichol, D., & Macfarlane-Dick, D. (n.d.).
+Nicol, D., & Macfarlane-Dick, D. (2004).
 Rethinking formative assessment in HE: A theoretical model and seven principles of good feedback practice.
 The Higher Education Academy SENLEF Project.
-Retrieved from http://www.heacademy.ac.uk/806.htm
+Retrieved from http://www.enhancementthemes.ac.uk/pages/docdetail/docs/workshop/rethinking-formative-assessment-a-theoretical-model-and-seven-principles-of-good-feedback-practice-paper

 Novak, J. D., & A. J. Cañas, A. J. (2008).
 The theory underlying concept maps and how to construct them.
 Technical Report IHMC CmapTools 2006-01 Rev 01-2008.
 Florida Institute for Human and Machine Cognition.
 Retrieved from http://cmap.ihmc.us/Publications/ResearchPapers/TheoryUnderlyingConceptMaps.pdf